White County Vehicle Impound Guide

 What You Need to Retrieve Your Vehicle

-Once you know where your car is located, you'll need to gather the necessary documents to retrieve it.
+Once you've located your vehicle, you'll need to gather the necessary documents and payment to retrieve it.
+Be prepared before you go to avoid delays and additional storage fees.

 Required Documents